kevonscott/freekick/README.md

 * [CSS](https://en.wikipedia.org/wiki/CSS)
 * [JavaScript](https://www.javascript.com/)

+# Disclaimer
+This software is for educational and entertainment purposes ONLY.
+Do not use this software to risk money which you are afraid to lose.
+USE THE SOFTWARE AT YOUR OWN RISK.
+THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR ANY FINANCIAL LOSS RESULTING FROM THE USAGE OF THIS SOFTWARE.

-## Getting Started
+# Getting Started
-* Create virtual env and install requirements
+Create virtual env and install requirements
 ```
 python -m venv venv
 source venv/bin/activate
 pip install -r requirements.txt
 ```
-*

 ## Usage
-Run the command below in the projects main directory to launch the flask app.
+Run the command below from the root of the project to launch the FreeKick app.
 ```bash
 $ freekick/app.py
 ```